MOARdV/FlightSystemsRedux/README.md

 ## License

-The contents of this mod are released under the Creative Commons [Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) license (CC BY-NC 4.0) with the following exceptions:
+The contents of this mod are released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license (CC BY-NC-SA 4.0) with the following exceptions:

 The familiarization manual (MOARdV-FASAGeminiv3.pdf) is copyrighted by MOARdV, all rights reserved.

-Textures found in MOARdV/FlightSystemsRedux/Textures are derived from textures originally created by Alexustas.
-They are covered by the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (CC BY-NC-SA).
+The texture MOARdV/FlightSystemsRedux/Textures/model001 is derived from a texture originally created by Alexustas.
+It is covered by the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (CC BY-NC-SA).

 ## Revision History